Conqueror (Band-Maid album): Composition and lyrics

 The drums for "Page" are a mix of live and electronic sounds.
 Lead guitarist Kanami Tōno wrote it with the image of a song that would be played at weddings.
 The lyrics are about cosmetics.
 "Glory" was inspired by the anime Yu-Gi-Oh!
-VRAINS and describes a world where AIs and human coexist.
+VRAINS and describes a world where AI and humans coexist.
 Rhythm guitarist/vocalist Miku Kobato stated that the English lyrics in the song were made intentionally easy to sing, as they found that many kids watched the show.

 "Endless Story" was the first song written for the album.
-It was written with the image of being played in stadiums.
+It was written with the image of being played at Yokohama Arena.
 "At the Drop of a Hat" was written the day the Reiwa era was announced.
 The original title was "Reiwa".
 The drums are a mix of live and electronic sounds Tōno wrote the music for "Azure" after she learned of the passing of manga artist Momoko Sakura.

 "Dilemma" was the last song written for the album, as they felt they needed one more intense song.
 The B-side "Screaming" was originally going to be included on the album, but they opted to record a new song instead.
 It was written and recorded two weeks prior to the release of the album.

 "Bubble" was inspired by the manga Perfect Crime.
 Kobato wrote the lyrics to be "good enough so that those who read the original would appreciate it".
 They were originally going to use one of their unreleased songs for the show, but Tōno "realized that the demo I just happened to be working on at the time was a better fit for the drama."

 During the recording of the album, Band-Maid was contacted by producer Tony Visconti, who had learned about the band from songwriter Tom Kenney.
 Visconti invited band members Saiki Atsumi and Kobato to travel to a studio in New York City, where he produced the vocal tracks for the song "The Dragon Cries".
 Tōno sent Visconti a demo of the song's musical backing, expecting him to want to rework it, but he declared that it needed no alterations.

 "Flying High" was mixed to sound similar to "The Dragon Cries".
 All of the members wrote a part of the chorus of "Blooming".
 Bassist Misa wrote the intro.
 "Rinne" was originally going to be included on their previous album, World Domination, but they decided it was not quite right.
 They stated it initially sounded closer to "Blooming", that it was not as dark and that the BPM was 190.